How to Use Amazon Route 53 as an Integrated DNS Provider

 3. In the Security credentials tab for the IAM user you just created:

-• Press Create access key to generate a new pair of credentials for the integration.
+• Click Create access key to generate a new pair of credentials for the integration.

 • Select Other for the use case.

-• Note the access key and secret access key, they’ll be used soon.
+• Note the access key and secret access key, you’ll need them soon.

 Creating a Route 53 zone

-To demonstrate the synchronization, we’ll create a Route 53 zone with some populated data, then see how we can synchronize it with DNSimple.
+To demonstrate the synchronization, we’ll create a Route 53 zone with some populated data, then see how it synchronizes with DNSimple.

 1. In the AWS console, create a new hosted zone.